I just released my free tool to help you create the perfect, customized Airbnb title.

 The Airbnb title is for your guest, not you.
-It is the second most important feature of your Airbnb listing, excluding price and location which are filtered before any title is read.
-Regarding price, I wrote an article explaining an Airbnb pricing hack to guarantee more views.
-My guess is 90%+ of Airbnb hosts are not getting this important feature right.
+It is the second most important feature of your Airbnb listing, excluding price and location which are filtered before any Airbnb title is read.
+My experience tells me that 85% of Airbnb hosts are not getting this important feature right.

-Beautiful, Relaxing Home in Downtown
+Beautiful, Relaxing Home in Central Location

-Two Bedroom Condo in Amazing City
+Two Bedroom Condo in Amazing Area Cheap Price

 Ugh!
 This blog post is long overdue.
-By the end, you will understand what goes into (and stays out of) the best Airbnb title’s.
+By the end, you will understand what goes into (and stays out of) the best Airbnb titles.